Chung Mong-gyu

-Chung Mong-gyu, born in Seoul in 1961, is one of South Korea's top business leaders and the chairman of HDC Group.
-He has been serving as the 53rd President of Korea Football Association (KFA), a title held for 2 consecutive terms since 2013.
-In May 2017, he won a seat on FIFA Council.
-Chairman Chung received his bachelor's degree in business administration at Korea University in 1985, and completed his master's degree in politics, philosophy and economics at the University of Oxford in 1988.
+Chung Mong-gyu (Korean: 정몽규; born 1961) is a South Korean businessman.
+He is one of his country's top business leaders and chairman of HDC Group.
+Since 2013, he has served two consecutive terms as the 53rd president of the Korea Football Association (KFA).
+In May 2017, he won a seat on the FIFA Council.
+Chung received his bachelor's in business administration from Korea University in 1985, and completed his master's in politics, philosophy and economics at the University of Oxford in 1988.
+He was born in Seoul and is the son of Hyundai Motor Company founder Chung Se-yung.